codyryandesign/website/site_guide.md

 title: Site Guide
 permalink: /site-guide/
 ---
 # Hello and thank you for visiting CODYRYANDESIGN's website portfolio for showcasing interactive graphical sketches, written in P5JS, on the web!
 Below is a guide detailing the contents of this website and how to interact with it.
-Future expansions to this project will feature addition sketches, broader theme integration, and addition details on the vector-based physics system.
+Future expansions to this project will feature addition sketches, broader theme integration, and additional details on the vector-based physics system.
 For now, enjoy the site!

 ![Ray_Casting](/website/assets/ray_casting.png)